09/09/2020 by GOLDI JACQUES-MAYNES

 There’s also an increased risk of developmental, medical, psychological, and social complications.

 Musculoskeletal neck pain is a common multifactorial disease in children and adolescents, implying that there are numerous risk factors contributing to its development.
 Bending the head, neck, and shoulders over cell phones and handheld devices, along with distorted neck positioning when sitting, studying, and watching television, can lead to incrementally increased stresses in the cervical spine area.
 These stresses may lead to early wear, tear, degeneration, and possibly surgeries.
 Other developmental, medical, psychological, and social complications are also of concern.

 We need to straighten-up and move in healthy ways.

 While it is nearly impossible to avoid the habits and technologies that cause these issues, young individuals should make an effort to perform activities with a neutral spine and to avoid neck flexion for hours each day.

-Many of my teenage patients this year have been grossly under exercised
+Many of my teenage patients over the last year have been grossly under exercised.

 They’ve been stuck at home with nothing much to do but spend even MORE TIME on technology.

 What happens with lack of use/underuse of our bodies?